 9. Stock up on essentials.

 Make sure to get plenty of tailgating staples like disposable foil pans, plastic cutlery, carry-out containers, trash bags, and aluminum foil.
 These items can be invaluable once your tailgating season gets going, and if you stock up enough at the end of the season, you should be set for the whole year!

 10. Plan your menu to conserve grill space.

 Remember that portable grills have limited space, so you’ll probably want to choose foods that have a shorter cooking time.
-Another option would be to smoke a larger cut of meat (pork shoulder or brisket) before hand and bring it to the tailgate for reheating.: The smoke flavor is typically in the meat after the first 90 minutes of smoker time, so you can easily finish the cook on charcoal or gas at the event.
+Another option would be to smoke a larger cut of meat (pork shoulder or brisket) beforehand and bring it to the tailgate for reheating.: The smoke flavor is typically in the meat after the first 90 minutes of smoke time, so you can easily finish the cook on charcoal or gas at the event.

 11. Plan your menu to be portable.

 Again, since seating can be scarce, it’s best to choose hand-held foods for your tailgating menu.
 Since grill space is limited, handheld food allows you to cook several things at different times for a larger variety in your menu.
 It also allows everyone to sample foods throughout the day and helps with cleanup.